 Nuisance mid-summer native plant coverage, primarily coontail, may be harvested

 All aquatic plants cut must be removed immediately from the water and disposal of the harvested aquatic plants must be located in department approved areas and must be in accordance with any applicable county and local regulations.

 Objective 2.
-Allow individual riparian landowners to contract with private chemical treatment companies, given that they are not within sensitive areas and not in areas with water depths greater than 36 inches

-Chemical treatments are approved by DNR and follow NR 107 permit requirements

-GPS locations for individuals who receive service will be provided to the District from the treatment company.

-Treatment locations will be mapped and made available to citizens upon request and kept onboard the harvester

-Chemical applicators will prepare and distribute a set of guidelines (timing, species targeted, method of control allowed) to be followed by individual riparian owners for plant control and will be responsible for preparing an annual map showing the locations, sizes, names of property owner, and pesticides to be used along with the permit

-The above information will be submitted to DNR in the chemical control permit application a minimum of 3 weeks before control occurs

-Separate individual request for chemical control will be directed to the District to be included in the next seasons permit provided they meet the guidelines set by the District and the standards approved
+Allow individual riparian owners to manually remove vegetation if adequate navigational opportunities are not provided with the harvester

+Manual removal will be done by hand or hand-held devices without the use or aid of external or auxiliary power

+Manual removal cannot exceed 30 feet in width and can only be done where the shore is being used for a dock or swim raft

+The 30 ft. wide removal zone cannot be moved, relocated, or expanded with the intent to gradually increase the area of plants removed

+Wild rice may not be manually removed

 Objective 3.
 Monitor the success of the harvesting program

 The WDNR harvesting permit, all maps of sensitive areas, identified navigation channels, and of the intensive management sites will be carried on board the harvester while operating at all times.